NRCan/CanFlood/docs/source/toolsets.rst

 **Events with Failure**

 When resolving a hazard event with some failure, CanFlood combines the expected value (E(X)) of each companion failure event with that of a base ‘no-fail’ event to obtain the event’s total expected value required by the risk metric equation (formula 4).
 To provide flexibility in the data requirements from a defense reliability analysis, CanFlood distinguishes two failure event analysis dimensions based on the geometry of the provided conditional exposure probability polygons (‘failure polygons’) and the number of failure events as summarized in Figure5-5_.
-‘Failure polygons’ complexity is discussed in Section 5.1.5 and is resolved into the resolved exposure probabilities (‘exlikes’) dataset by calculating a single exposure probability for each companion failure event (Figure5-5_ ‘b1’ and ‘b2’ into ‘f1’).
+‘Failure polygons’ complexity is discussed in Section5.1.5_ and is resolved into the resolved exposure probabilities (‘exlikes’) dataset by calculating a single exposure probability for each companion failure event (Figure5-5_ ‘b1’ and ‘b2’ into ‘f1’).
 Once simplified into this resolved exposure probabilities (‘exlikes’) dataset, a failure event’s failure polygons set relation, count, and complexity is ignored.

 .. _Figure5-5: